 Talk during ClassesIf you are shy, it can be a little hard to start a conversation with someone you do not know, but it would seem really impolite if you keep silence with someone who sits near you in the class.
 Do not miss your chance to make a great impression.
 Ask what his/her major is, how he/she has got accustomed to the new routine or what kind of problems he/she faces.

 Be ActiveDo not search for a company to get involved in the campus activities and clubs you like.
 You will find friends there.
 It is the ideal place to get acquainted with someone as there are people passionate about the same things as you are.
 Consequently, you do not have to search for something you have in common because it is what has led you to the club.

 Hang OutHang out in all possible places in your college: halls, parks, canteens, parties or a swimming pool.
 It is not a problem if you are alone.
 On the contrary, it ruins the barriers to be refused because, when you are alone in a place of the great resort, it seems that you are open to a new friend.

+Facebook Your FriendThe last tip is for extremely shy guys.
+If you still cannot overcome yourself and start talking to strangers, then Facebook can become your rescue.
+Just find folks from your campus online and start chatting.
+It would ease face-to-face communication.
 Life in college differs from school life.
 The classes are huge and people who attend them are always different.
 You will not have a person to stick to and spend each minute together, like the bosom friend you had at school, because the schedules are individual.
 To get rid of the feeling of being lonely and abandoned by everyone, remember to be polite, smiling, open, and honest with your colleagues.
 You will see the results very soon.
 Hold the situation in your hands.